Deadline for Admission to Doctoral Examination - January 2026

 - You inform the coordinator of your programme and have them Cc'ed when you contact the GSfBS.
 The coordinator comments on the fulfillment of the mandatory core curriculum.

-- If the coordinator of your programme is not available or not informed, the points for GSfBS-only members need to be followed.
+- If the coordinator of your programme is not available or not informed, the points for GSfBS members need to be followed

 GSfBS-only members (no additional membership in specialised programme)